jerme404/ng-sign-here/README.md

 </sign-here>
 ```
 ### Clearing the Signature
 This component does NOT use two-way binding, so you need to register a handler with register-clear-handler.
-On clear, the component will call onSignatureUpdate with ```js signatureData=undefined```
+On clear, the component will call onSignatureUpdate with ``` signatureData=undefined```
 ```js
 // Your controller's clear handler. let clearSignatureHandler = null;